Oxymeris strigata

 Oxymeris strigata, common name : the zebra auger, is a species of sea snail, a marine gastropod mollusc in the family Terebridae, the auger snails.

 Description

 The shell size varies between 60 mm and 164 mm.
+The shell, can be identified by its twelve to fifteen fairly flat-sided whorls which make it sturdy and well-built.

 Distribution

 This species is distributed in the Gulf of California, along Mexico, and in the Pacific Ocean along Peru and the Galapagos Islands.